dswarbrick/smart/cmd/drivedb/README.md

 DriveDB
 =======

-DriveDB is a simple tool that leverages cgo to read the drivedb.h file that ships with [smartmontools][1], writing out the database in .yaml format.
+DriveDB is a simple tool to retrieve the drivedb.h drive "database" from [smartmontools][1], and convert it to a more Go-friendly YAML format.

-The drivedb.h file is included under the terms of the Smartmontools license, with minimal modifications in order to be compatible with Go's cgo package.

 [1]: https://www.smartmontools.org/